 I disagree that follow-through is mainly a skill for older children.
 I agree that it does not suddenly appear when a child is 14.
 It may be second nature for older children if they were raised that way.
 However, follow-through, completion, finishing, a sense of accomplishment are all skills that most kindergartners of my generation began school with and we gained it at home, not in pre-schools.
 It is the home culture that instills character or lays the foundation of character.
 They are not primarily gained in academic study, but rather brought to study.

 Basically, if the parents have a good relationship with their children, live a great work ethic, have good habits, have cheerful attitudes, and if diversions are not openly competing, children tend to follow in their parent's footsteps.
-If parents are inconsistent, work by whim (when they feel like it).
+If parents are inconsistent, work by whim (when they feel like it), then their children are most likely to do the same.

 I designed a few articles that can help parents see the many different variables that can build a home culture: